zheka8/raspberry-pi-timelapse-collect/README.md

 Takes periodic photos and uploads them to cloud storage for later processing.

-Can be used to create timelapses
+Can be used to create timelapses.